 Samples or data tables, respectively, can be edited with the PEAXACT Data Inspector.
 The Data Inspector - in contrast to the PEAXACT main window which is all about building models - is a powerful tool to explore, sort, filter, and eventually visualize spectra and their features.

-To get all that data into PEAXACT, you can either use the Table Editor of the Data Inspector and manually add features, or you can import from spreadsheet files.
+To get all that data into PEAXACT, you can either use the Table Editor of the Data Inspector, and manually add features, or you can import from spreadsheet files.
 You can even join multiple tables.
-E.g. if one table contains spectra and timestamps, and another table contains timestamps and concentrations, they can automatically be merged by matching the timestamps.
+For example, if one table contains spectra and timestamps, and another table contains timestamps and concentrations, they can automatically be merged by matching the timestamps.
 In each case you will find the concept of data tables extremely useful as you always have all your data in one place.

 The next part is also dedicated to the Data Inspector, demonstrating its amazing 2D and 3D data visualization capabilities.